 Gracie Jiu-Jitsu towson

-As a Certified Gracie Training Center, the Kanjizai Academy teaches modern Jiu-Jitsu in addition to its Traditional Jiu-Jitsu curriculum.
+As a Certified Gracie Training Center, the Kanjizai Academy starts beginner students in the Gracie Combatives program.
 More widely referred to as Brazilian Jiu-Jitsu or BJJ in the world of combative sport, Gracie Jiu-Jitsu preserves the art's original function as a means of practical self-defense.
-The Gracie Combatives program guides students through the 23 fundamental lessons necessary to stay safe in a modern self-defense encounter, and promises "Street Readiness in 23 Lessons."
+The Gracie Combatives program guides new students through the 23 fundamental lessons necessary to stay safe in a modern self-defense encounter, and promises "Street Readiness in 23 Lessons."
 The Combatives program is easily accessible to all body types, ages, and fitness levels.

 At a very young age, Helio Gracie learned traditional Japanese Jiu-Jitsu techniques from his older brother, Carlos.
 In the late 1920s, he began to modify these techniques to accommodate his frail physique with the objective of developing a system that would enable him to defend himself against larger opponents.
 After years of refinement, he proved his art's effectiveness by routinely defeating larger and stronger opponents, some of whom outweighed him by as much as 100 pounds.
 As a result, Helio's techniques quickly became the new expression of Jiu-Jitsu in Brazil and set the stage for a worldwide revolution in martial arts.